gennachiaro/phd_proposal/manuscript.md

 ## Broader Impacts

 Our community has developed novel methods to assess the records preserved within individual crystals in order to understand the evolution of magmatic systems.
 With the expansion of open source science, we have capitalized on collaboration and creating workflows that are accessible to all.
-This proposed project will develop python scripts that will automate statistical analyses and tedious point counting to further the open science revolution.
+This proposed project will develop python scripts that will automate statistical analyses and tedious point counting to further the open science revolution!

 Developing open-source science with python with hopes of uploading to the ENKI server for distribution.